-The Morning Voice of Catholic Radio
+The Morning Voice of Radio Veritas

 The late Dominican Father Emil Blaser, founder of Radio Veritas, used to say: “There is nothing wrong with dreaming.
 And it is particularly rewarding when one’s dream becomes a reality.”
 He might well have had Radio Veritas station manager Khanya Litabe in mind when he said that.

 A veteran of Radio Veritas’ early days, Khanya Litabe presents the station’s morning show and helps run it behind the scenes.
 He spoke to Daluxolo Moloantoa.

 Khanya, a Wits journalism and media studies graduate, has spent his entire broadcasting career at Radio Veritas, South Africa’s only Catholic radio station.
 He was there in the station’s infancy, 20 years ago, as a student volunteer.
 At the time it had no broadcast licence yet and would send pre-packaged content to community radio stations that had been granted temporary licences.

 But first, let’s rewind to the beginning.
 Hailing from the town of Phuthaditjhaba in the former homeland of Qwa-Qwa in the Free State, Khanya was raised in a single-parent household.
 His father, a school teacher and choir conductor, was the sole parent and breadwinner.
 The second of five siblings, Khanya from an early age harboured ambitions of a career in music, as a singer or — the apple did not fall far from the tree — a choir conductor.